Thermal squeezing and nonlinear spectral shift of magnons in antiferromagnetic insulators: Introduction

 \section{Introduction}

-Antiferromagnetic (AF) systems occupy a central position at the frontiers of modern spintronics due to their functional potential in future energy-efficient and ultrafast information and communication technologies \cite{MartiNM2014,KriegnerNC2016,Lebrun_2018,NvemecNP2018,GepragsJAP2020}.
+Antiferromagnetic (AF) systems occupy a central position at the frontiers of modern spintronics due to their functional potential in future energy-efficient and ultrafast information and communication nanotechnologies \cite{MartiNM2014,KriegnerNC2016,Lebrun_2018,NvemecNP2018,GepragsJAP2020}.
 AF ordered systems are abundant materials compared to ferromagnets and range from collinear to noncollinear and uniaxial to multi-axis materials.
-Current research centers on exploiting their most remarkable properties as the lack of parasitic stray fields, THz spin dynamics, and two-magnon-degrees of freedom \cite{BaltzRMP2018,PhysRevB.97.020402,ChumakNC2014, BowlanJPD2018,JungwirthNN2016, PhysRevLett.119.177202}.
+Current research centers on exploiting their most remarkable properties as the lack of parasitic stray fields, THz spin dynamics, and polarization degree of freedom of magnons \cite{BaltzRMP2018,PhysRevB.97.020402,ChumakNC2014, BowlanJPD2018,JungwirthNN2016, PhysRevLett.119.177202}.
 Of particular interest are the electrical insulator class of AF materials \cite{ChumakNP2015,GomonayLTP2014,DanielsNJP2015,KhymynPRB2016,JungwirthNN2016,Gomonay2017,NishitaniAPL2010,NishitaniPRB2012,Lebrun_2020}, where Joule-heating losses caused by itinerant electrons are absent.
 Magnons, the low-energy bosonic excitations of magnetically ordered materials, can carry spin angular momentum in AF insulators across large distances, as recently shown\cite{Lebrun_2020,Lebrun_2018,RezendeJAP2019}.

 Magnonics is an emerging field in spintronics and magnetic-based nanotechnology \cite{ChumakNP2015} that exhibits various features from quantum coherent phenomena \cite{BunkovJP2010,DzyapkoPRB2017,TupitsynPRL2008, RezendePRB2009}, chiral magnonic spin transport, magnonic crystals \cite{TroncosoPRB2015,ZakeriJP2020,ChumakJPD2017,Singh2021}, and ultrafast magnetization dynamics \cite{KirilyukRMP2010}.
 Nonlinear magnon interactions are ubiquitous and inevitable in magnetically ordered materials.
 Although in classical magnets nonlinear magnon-magnon interactions are weak at low temperatures, their effects significantly influence various phenomena.
 These phenomena are relevant in spin transport \cite{WangPRB2020,BayrakciPRL2013} through magnon relaxation and spin conductivity, as well as close to magnetic phase transitions.
 Moreover, nonlinear magnon interactions are essential to stabilize magnetic droplets \cite{MohseniS2013} and Bose-Einstein condensation of magnons \cite{MohseniNJP2020,TupitsynPRL2008, ArakawaPRB2019,GiamarchiNP2008}.
 It is also an important ingredient in emergent magnonic topological phases \cite{MookArXiv2020}.
 A recent study demonstrated that nonlinear magnon interactions of Dirac magnons in honeycomb ferromagnets strongly renormalize the magnon band structure and magnon lifetimes \cite{PhysRevX.8.011010}.
 In AF systems, nonlinear magnon interactions also have significant effects even at low temperatures due to zero-point fluctuations \cite{ZhitomirskyRMP2013}.
 Additionally, two-magnon spectra of AF systems are strongly influenced by magnon-magnon interactions \cite{ElliottJPC1969}.